Bankole Akpata

 Bankole Akpata was a Nigerian political activist.

 Early life and education

-Akpata was born in Nigeria and came from a prominent political family which hailed from the Benin region.
+Akpata was born in Nigeria and came from a prominent political family that hailed from the Benin region.
 Akpata moved to Britain from Nigeria to study in his early twenties.
 Records show that he lived in several addresses during his stay in London including South Villas, Camden where one of his house mates included Amy Ashwood Garvey, co-founder of the Universal Negro Improvement Association, and Primrose Hill Gardens, Hampstead, multiple occupancy accommodation he shared with Joe Appiah, a member of the West African Students Union, and others.

 Political activity in Britain

 Whilst living in Britain Akpata was a founding members of the West African National Secretariat (WANS) along with Bankole Awoonor-Renner, Kojo Botsio, Kwame Nkrumah, Ashie Nikoi and I.T.A Wallace-Johnson which came about after the 5th Pan African Congress held in Manchester, Britain in October 1945.
 He served as the assistant secretary then the secretary of WANS.
 Working with Nkrumah Akpata helped established and published a journal The New African under the auspices of WANS.
 During his stay in London Akpata was a leading member of the West African Students Union.
 He also joined the British Communist Party.

 When WANS folded Akpata went to study at the Charles University, Prague having accepted a scholarship to do a masters degree, subsequently followed by a PhD.
 The Guyanese writer, Jan Carew, was a fellow student who Akpata met during his student years in Czechoslovakia.
 A picture of Akpata as a student leader is feature in this article about African Czechoslovak solidarity.
 On completing his studies Akpata returned to Nigeria in 1953.